betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 A number of new debugs have been added, and their display in Blackbox should be correct.

-Blackbox GPX export to enable GPS mapping.
+Blackbox GPS Map display, and GPX export to enable external GPS mapping.

-Thanks to: bw1129, ctzsnooze, karatebrot, McGiverGim, bonchon
+Thanks to: bw1129, ctzsnooze, karatebrot, McGiverGim, bonchan

 ## 18. Hardware support